wkumari/draft-vandergaast-edns-client-subnet/README.md

    Authoritative Nameserver to tailor responses.
 It will also provide for the Authoritative Nameserver to indicate the scope of network addresses for which the tailored answer is intended.
-This EDNS0 option is intended for those recursive and authority servers that would benefit from the extension and not for general purpose deployment.
+This EDNS0 option is intended for those Recursive Resolvers and Authoritative Nameservers that would benefit from the extension and not for general purpose deployment.
 It is completely optional and can safely be ignored by servers that choose not to implement it or enable it.

    This document also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension